Lutie Lytle: Second marriage and later career

 On July 10, 1916, Lutie Lytle-Cowan married the Reverend Stephen Alexander McNeill, a minister in the African Methodist Episcopal Zion Church.
 She appears to have given up practicing law upon her second marriage.
 Reverend McNeill, a native of Robeson County, North Carolina, and a graduate of Ohio Wesleyan University and the divinity school of Boston University, served churches in Port Chester, New York, Harrisburg, Pennsylvania (Wesley Union AME Zion Church) and New Paltz, New York, and was named presiding elder of the Hudson River district of the AMEZ church in 1927.
 He died March 26, 1934, in Peekskill, New York, almost immediately after delivering a sermon.

 After the death of Reverend McNeill, his widow returned to Brooklyn, New York, and again referred to herself as Lutie Lytle-Cowan.
 She was involved in local politics, being affiliated with the Democratic Party and an active member of the Regular Colored Democratic Association of Kings County, a political faction within the local Democratic machine.
 She continued her involvement in local cultural activities; in 1940, she was appointed to the Brooklyn Women's Advisory Committee of the New York World's Fair where she assisted in the planning of "Brooklyn Day" at the fair, held on May 21, 1940.
 During the summer, Lutie Cowan served on the "panel of hostesses" designated to represent the committee at the fair.

+Commemoration

+A painting by Phyllis Garibay-Coon depicting her and other Kansas suffragists was unveiled at the Kansas Statehouse in January 2025.
+It is titled "Rebel Women" and is the first art installation by any woman artist to be in the Kansas Statehouse.